 What Is Website Accessibility?

 When websites, apps, and other digital products are designed, coded, and presented correctly, everyone can use them.
-However, when content fails to meet recognised accessibility standards, people with disabilities cannot read, understand, or use online information.
+However, when content fails to meet recognized accessibility standards, people with disabilities cannot read, understand, or use online information.

 Having an accessible and inclusive website benefits businesses, individuals, and society as a whole.
 However, the most recent research data from WebAIM shows that 97.4% of website homepages fail to comply with current guidelines.